Trindade11/Spec-Orchestrator/SYSTEM-PROMPT-CONTEXT.md

 ## 🚀 Quick Start for AI Agents

-1. Read `.windsurf/rules/specrules.md`
+1. Read `Project Rules` (ideally configured as project rules/system prompt; otherwise open the file from the repo)
 2. Check if `project-context/project-workplan.md` exists
    - If YES: Read it to know which command to run next
    - If NO: Suggest running `/speckit-context` first
 3. Read `project-context/project-overview.md` for macro view (if exists)
-4. Read `.specify/memory/constitution.md` for project rules
+4. Read `.specify/memory/constitution.md` for project principles
 5. Proceed with the recommended command from workplan
 6. Update `project-workplan.md` and `project-overview.md` after completing work
 7. ALWAYS end with "🔄 Need another round?"